 Ideally, the student would take three credits of AL 3950 Language Classroom Experience and three credits of AL 4960 Practice Teaching.
-Depending on individual circumstances, such as limited time or previous experience, the coordinator may allow the student to take only one or two credits of AL 3950 before practice teaching.
-Normally, the TESL Certificate student will undertake teaching in the English Foundations Program.
-Exceptions must be cleared through the TESL coordinator.
+Depending on individual circumstances, such as limited time or previous experience, the BATESL program chairperson may allow the student to take only one or two credits of AL 3950 before practice teaching.